Card Funding

 JSON Response

-Whenever a card is successfully funded, Bitnob sends:
+Whenever a card is successfully funded, Bitnob sends a webhook.
+For full webhook details, see the Card Issuing Webhooks page.

 Webhook Payload